 Researchers are still debating whether it’s possible to raise your IQ, though some encouraging science suggests that this is indeed possible.
 But even if you did so, the odds are you wouldn’t become ‘smarter’.

 IQ is a widely used quotient for intelligence, but it’s not perfect and it has plenty of shortcomings.
 In fact, IQ is hotly debated by researchers.
 Nevertheless, children who demonstrate superior scores on intelligence quotient (IQ) tests tend to show higher levels of educational attainment, acquire more venerated occupational status, and earn higher incomes than children with inferior scores.
 As such, understanding the underlying biological and psychological mechanisms of intelligence is important in order to bring up the full potential of an individual.

-Modern studies have shown the intelligence is not fixed at birth, but rather fluctuates as the brain matures.
-Adolescents are particularly subjected to intelligence plasticity.
+Modern studies have shown that intelligence is not fixed at birth, but rather fluctuates as the brain matures.
+Adolescents are particularly subjected to intelligence plasticity, but everyone can work on their intelligence.
 But if such is the case, all of this begs the question, can you improve your IQ?

 What drives human intelligence?

 Early scholars used to think that intelligence was hereditary and fixed.
 Most now agree that upbringing and education also play major roles — by how much has been a matter of debate, however.

 Studies comparing identical and fraternal twins found that about half of IQ can be explained by genetics.
 The other half of the variability in IQ is attributed to the environment.

 The challenge in separating genetics from the environment lies in the fact that it’s difficult to isolate educational factors.
 For instance, a smarter person will be inclined to stay more in school and earn more years of education than a person who is less mentally equipped.